grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 This code is actually just $O(\mathrm{chunks})$.

 It's also $O(n)$, where `n` is the length of the string, because that is proportional to the number of chunks.
+This is a *linear* algorithm!
+We only touch each character once.

 Why do this?
 Lots of operations are faster if we can do them on a chunk of adjacent memory.
 The above was a goofy example, but chunking absolutely happens.
 Don't be fooled about the big-$O$